valentinajaramillor/bigdataprogram/README.md

 ```

 The report displays the evolution of the number of SR by channel type over the years.
-By knowing how the number of SR by channel type increase over the years, it is possible to predict which channels will be preferred by the public in the future, and thus increase channel capacity.
+By knowing how the number of SR by channel type increases over the years, it is possible to predict which channels will be preferred by the public in the future, and thus increase channel capacity.

 **Code**